Robohrriday/Robohrriday.github.io/_posts/2024-09-26-welcome-to-my-blog.md

 ---
 layout: default
-title: "Welcome to My Blog"
+title: "How we (AI and I) built my website?"
-subtitle: "Starting a journey of sharing knowledge and experiences"
+subtitle: "And how you can too!"
 date: 2024-09-26
 author: Robohrriday
 categories: [general, introduction]
 ---

-# Welcome to My Blog
+# New Beginnings

-This is my first blog post on my new personal portfolio website!
-I'm excited to start sharing my thoughts, experiences, and learnings in the world of technology and software development.
+This is my first blog post on my new personal website!
+I'm excited to start sharing my thoughts, experiences, and learnings.

 ## What to Expect